akanksha230/akanksha230.gitdemo/README.md

 # akanksha230.github.io
-I'm trying to learn to make websites.
+I'm trying to learn how to make websites.